-The umbilical cord blood was extracted immediately after birth from iiii piasue syringes flushed with a heparin solution.
+The umbilical cord blood was extracted immediately after birth from double-clamped segment of the umbilical cord into 3 ml plastic syringes flushed with a heparin solution.
 Upon arrival of the samples in the laboratory, blood gas, lactate, and glucose levels were measured.
 From all neonates included in the study, 1mL of umbilical cord blood samples was collected then centrifuged at 2500 rpm for 5 min and frozen at -80°C. S100 protein level was measured in these samples.